manotien/team-c-project/docs/prd_with_epics.md

 ### Epic 6: Monthly Summary

-- **US-6.1:** As a user, I can see a card with total group payments this month.
+- **US-6.1:** As a user, I can see a card with total payment in task this month.
 - **US-6.2:** As a user, I can see cards for each member's payments with avatar.

 ### Epic 7: Recurring Reminders